Fortune Brands Innovations Inc. research snapshot

 FBIN AI Stock Forecast Scenarios

-The FBIN AI stock forecast uses the $51.61 price reference, TTM EPS near $2.25, and an audited three-year scenario model.
-The mechanical model points to roughly $69 in a bullish case, $50 in a base case, and $28 in a bearish case before dividends, using different EPS growth rates and exit P/E multiples.
+The FBIN AI stock forecast uses the $49.26 price reference, TTM EPS near $2.25, and a three-year scenario model.
+The model points to roughly $70 in a bullish case, $47 in a base case, and $23 in a bearish case before dividends, using different EPS growth rates and exit P/E multiples.
 The wide spread is intentional because a housing-products company can rerate quickly when macro conditions improve or compress further when they deteriorate.

 Bullish case

-More likely if U.S. housing starts and renovation spending recover, the new CEO executes visible cost savings and growth initiatives, Moen and Therma-Tru market share hold or expand, margins improve, and investors assign a higher multiple to a more confident earnings trajectory.
+More likely if U.S. housing starts and renovation spending recover, the new CEO executes visible cost savings and growth initiatives, the Fiberon strategic review resolves favorably, Moen and Therma-Tru market share hold or expand, margins improve, and investors assign a higher multiple to a more confident earnings trajectory.

 Base case